nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ## 3. How to learn technical skills
 ### a.
 Pick a project
+Don't go through the tutorial hell, once you have a grasp of the subject, start building.
+The problem with tutorials is that they give you the illusion that you're learning but you're actually not.
+You will fail over and over again in your projects, but you will eventually learn.

 ### b.
 Join a club/team
+Having a team or group of people that are going through the same journey that you are is extremely valuable.
+Mentors are also very helpful when learning.

 ### c.
 Internship
+The best way to actually learn industry skills.

 ## 4. How to learn soft skills
 ### a.
 Talk to people